1-Day Lisbon Itinerary [2025]

 Tip: Extra time in Graça?
 Stop at the nearby chapel or take a leisurely stroll down to the eclectic Feira da Ladra, Lisbon’s oldest flea market.

 Want to go viewpoint hopping?
-You are just a 4-minute walk from another famous viewpoint, Miradouro das Portas do Sol, in the Alfama neighborhood.
+You are just a 4-minute walk from another famous viewpoint, Miradouro das Portas do Sol.

 Time: 30 minutes ⏐ 🕑 Hours: 24 hours ⏐ Website ⏐💲Price: Free ⏐